 Unlike many other VPN review sites, we take things seriously.

-Here’s how we evaluate and stress-test every element of a VPN Service to keep things honest.
+Here’s how we evaluate and stress-test every element of a VPN service:

 What’s in the box?